ufsit/sept-29-challenges/README.md

 A webservice has been hacked and is still vulnerable!
 Hackers have released data containing usernames, and some sort of hashed value.
-The engineers behind tthis service were experementing with some new, strange hashing algorithm.
+The engineers behind this service were experementing with some new, strange hashing algorithm.
 Log in and grab some fresh user data while it's still hot!

 ## CHALLENGE ##